Leotta-38/online-card-game-ito/README.md

 ## What was challenging

-- To understand the concept of WebSocket and implement it to my app.
+- To understand the concept of WebSocket and implement it to my app (when WebSocket connection is made and how to control it).

 - To build my app on Render.